 Don’t worry if your poses aren’t perfect.
 My poses aren’t either, not by a long shot.
 At the time of me writing this post, I still can’t lower my heels to the floor in the downward-facing dog pose.
 As long as you practice regularly and keep correcting yourself, you’ll get better over time.

 After practicing this 9-pose sequence only for a short time, I’ve already been experiencing the undeniable result.
-Now, I can do longer sittings with a lower level of pains, much lower, to a level that they no longer bother me.
+Now, I can do longer sittings with a lower level of pain, much lower, to a degree that they no longer bother me.
 I don’t need the pains and aches gone completely.
 I just need them to be manageable.
 As I said before, they make good meditation objects anyway.

 By doing these simple exercises, not only you’ll have a better sitting meditation experience, you’ll improve your physical fitness and overall health too.
 Plus, they’re relatively easy to do.
 That’s a BIG bonus.
 Imagine if you practice daily!